rESIDENCY: Raglan, NZ

 Te Toto Gorge

 As my focus on the basalt stones increased, I began to take an interest in where the stones came from and how they shaped the landscape after the volcanic eruption 2.5 million years ago.
-Te Toto Gorge is a geographical scar that extends from the now extinct volcano to the sea.
+Te Toto Gorge, a geographical scar that extends from the now extinct volcano to the sea, emerged as a place of interest.
 It was formed when a side flank of the volcano collapsed, exposing balsaltic lava embedded in the cliffs and revealed clear geological characteristics, unique to Mt Karioi.

-Following the journey of the stones brought my attention to a walking track that enabled me to travel deep into the gorge.
-My descent on the 28th January was an adventure.
-The marked trail was difficult to trace, and was very steep and slippery in places.
+A walking track from the road above granted entry and provided passage deep into the gorge.
+My descent on the 28th January followed a marked trail that was difficult to trace, and very steep and slippery in places.
 It was like walking through earths deep history.
 I noticed the balsalt stones and listened to the sounds of the trickling stream.
 I was able to experience the sensation of emersion as I entered the thick undergrowth that characterised the beginning of the trail.
-Once deep inside the gorge and through the thicket the enormity of the amphitheatre created by Te Toto Gorge was something to behold.
+Once deep inside the gorge and through the thicket, the enormity of the amphitheatre created by Te Toto Gorge was something to behold.
 Looking up towards the gorge and away from the sea, Mt Karioi loomed above.

 The Volcano and the Stones